 The Bottom Line – Mercado Del Tranvía Envigado

-Medellín now has six gastronomic markets and each has a nice selection of restaurants.
+Medellín now has nine gastronomic markets and each has a nice selection of restaurants.
 Furthermore, these gastronomic markets in Medellín are very popular.
 So, it continues to be surprising to me that I haven’t found a similar gastronomic market in any other cities in Colombia I have been to.

 Sign up for the Free Medellin Guru Newsletter – You can see all of the previous Medellin Guru weekly email newsletters and sign up here.